casinca/LLM-quest/llm_quest/alignment/grpo/gameplan.md

 # Note

-- lets not get confused with DPO and preprocessing for the loss, here we're projecting to a single scalar, not a proba distrib over vocab size, thus there is not logits and label shifting.
+- lets not get confused with DPO and preprocessing for the reward model loss, here we're projecting to a single scalar, not a proba distrib over vocab size, thus there is not logits and label shifting.

 - **We use mean pooling for the full reward calculation for each trajectory for outcome supervision.**
   Because in case of later implementation of Process supervision, mean pooling will be naturally compatible since we